Jehadel/3x3-2D-transformations_demo/README.md

 ## To do

-Give user the ability to move (translate) the figure
+* Give user the ability to move (translate) only the figure
+* Explicit the chaining of transformation/multiplication.
+Why not record all transformations in a string given by the user, for exemple 'rmtsr' -> rotate / translate (move) / shear (tear) / scale / rotate) and show the resulting transformation matrix obtained by multiplications of primitives/transformation matrix ?

 ## Issues

-The .js version seems to have some issues detecting simultaneous key press.
+* The .js version seems to have some issues detecting simultaneous key press.

-For simplicity, a lot of transformations parameters are hard coded, not very elegant.
+* For simplicity, a lot of transformations parameters are hard coded, not very elegant.